 In 2026, you won’t be bored.
-The cultural calendar promises to be packed: paintings, free immersive installations, photos… You’re in for a real treat!
-Discover our selection of the finest exhibitions to mark in your diary this year.
+The cultural calendar promises to be very busy: paintings, free immersive installations, photos… You’ll be amazed!
+Discover our selection of the most beautiful exhibitions to note in your diary this year.

 Renoir and Love at the Musée d’Orsay

-This year, the Musée d’Orsay celebrates its 40th anniversary!
-For the occasion, a rich program awaits visitors: concerts, exhibitions, shows… Among the most eagerly awaited, you’ll discover a sublime exhibition on Auguste Renoir and his vision of love.
-Between colorful guinguettes and lively Parisian boulevards, the painter enjoyed painting the joy and tenderness of life through major works.
-An exhibition to discover from March 17 to July 19, 2026.
+This year, the Musée d’Orsay will celebrate its 40th anniversary!
+To mark the occasion, visitors can look forward to a rich program of events, including concerts, exhibitions, and shows.
+Among the most eagerly awaited events is a sublime exhibition on Auguste Renoir and his vision of love.
+Between colorful guinguettes and bustling Parisian boulevards, the painter enjoyed depicting the joy and tenderness of life through his major works.
+The exhibition will be open from March 17 to July 19, 2026.

 Dates: March 17 to July 19, 2026